DataBooth/duckdb-utils/docs/cli.rst

 Flattening nested JSON objects
 ------------------------------

-``sqlite-utils insert`` and ``sqlite-utils memory`` both expect incoming JSON data to consist of an array of JSON objects, where the top-level keys of each object will become columns in the created database table.
+``duckdb-utils insert`` and ``duckdb-utils memory`` both expect incoming JSON data to consist of an array of JSON objects, where the top-level keys of each object will become columns in the created database table.

 If your data is nested you can use the ``--flatten`` option to create columns that are derived from the nested data.